guihkx/spotify-adblock/README.md

 ### Notes
 * This **does not** work with the snap Spotify package.
-* This **might not** work with the Flatpak Spotify package, depending on your system's shared libraries' versions.
 * On Debian-based distributions (e.g. Ubuntu), the Debian Spotify package can be installed by following the instructions at the bottom of [this page](https://www.spotify.com/us/download/linux/). *(recommended)*

 ## Build